What you will learn

 - Digital Studio’s.
 Interactive multimedia design is the primary focus, which includes website design, mobile app prototyping, interactive media and animation and 3D modelling and visualisation for screen-based content.

 - Design and Creative Studio’s.
 Graphic, illustrative and motion design outcomes are produced by using Adobe CC applications including InDesign, Illustrator, After Effects and Photoshop.

 - Image Making.
 Original content for major projects is created through drawing, and by using and experimenting with traditional printmaking and photography techniques.

-For ākonga, at the start of their study journey, we encourage you to complete the New Zealand Diploma in Creativity (Level 5) and the New Zealand Diploma in Creativity (Level 6) or have evidence of prior learning before enrolling in this programme.
+For ākonga, at the start of their study journey, we encourage you to complete the New Zealand Diploma in Arts and Design (Level 5) and the New Zealand Diploma in Arts and Design (Level 6) or have evidence of prior learning before enrolling in this programme.

 It is helpful for students to have access to a laptop of suﬃcient capability and Adobe Creative Cloud software to meet programme requirements.

 Find your country's equivalent academic entry requirements here